elle-j/thusly/README.md

 ## Milestones

-### Milestone 1: Evaluate arithmetic, comparison, and equality expressions
+### Milestone 1: Support arithmetic, comparison, and equality operations

 - [x] The terminals in the initial [grammar](design/grammar.txt) can be identified from user input via a multi-line file or single-line REPL input and then tokenized.
 - [x] Arithmetic expressions using `number` (double) can be evaluated.